sym-z/speech-and-spell/README.md

 # speech-and-spell
-A public speaking game, made for the Game 2 assignment in CMPM 179, Experimental Games.
+A game about public speaking, made for the Game Prototype 2 assignment in CMPM 179, Experimental Games.